How to flexibly use Anqi CMS template{% for ... in ... %}How to traverse data list with tags

 {% endcategoryList %}

-AnQiCMSforTags also provide convenient data processing capabilities, allowing sorting or reversing of data at the template level without additional backend operations.
+AnQiCMS'forThe tag also provides convenient data processing capabilities, without the need for additional backend operations, allowing for sorting or reversing data at the template level.

 {# 倒序显示文章列表 #}